InfinityVM/InfinityVM/test/load-test/README.md

 The guest program supports different levels of computation intensity.
 You can specify the intensity by setting the `INTENSITY_LEVEL` environment variable in the CLI by running:

-`INTENSITY_LEVEL=medium cargo run --bin load-test -- --scenarios LoadtestIntensityTest`
+`INTENSITY_LEVEL=light cargo run --bin load-test -- --scenarios LoadtestIntensityTest`

-- `light`: 10 iterations, 5 hashes
+- `light`: 10 hashes

-- `medium`: 50 iterations, 25 hashes
+- `medium`: 50 hashes

-- `heavy`: 200 iterations, 100 hashes
+- `heavy`: 500 hashes

-The parameters `iterations` and `work_per_iteration` are defined in the `IntensityInput` struct, which is serialized and deserialized using the Borsh library.
-The `do_some_work` function utilizes these parameters to control the nested loop structure, performing cryptographic hashing and XOR operations to simulate a heavy computational workload.
-If not specified, the default intensity level is `medium`.
+For each iteration, the program will do the specified number of hashes.
+The default intensity level is `medium`.

 ## Measuring time until job is completed